 Salo is situated in a natural inlet at the southern end of the Gardone Riviera and on the western side of Lake Garda in the Lombardy region of northern Italy.
 It is a quiet town in an attractive setting backed by mountain scenery and fronted by the lake.

 With historical roots dating back to Ancient Roman times, Salo gained fame more recently as the capital of Mussolini's republic from 1943-1945.

 Italy This Way comment: although it is small we found Salo to be a lively resort that we liked very much, with the promenade and old town adding lots of interest and scenic beauty to a visit.

-The historic town is behind the square, and the promenade heads in both directions along the coast from here, with a small harbour to the south.
+There are two aspects to Salo: a long promenade along the lakefront and a small but attractive old town.
+You can start your visit in the Piazza Vittoria, the arrival point for ferries from other towns around Lake Garda.
+The historic town is behind this square, and the promenade heads in both directions along the coast from here, with a small harbour to the south.

-To learn more about the history of the town you can visit the Palazzo della Magnifica Patria, a 16th century palace which contains a museum explaining events of historical importance in Salo.
+To learn more about the history of Salo you can visit the Palazzo della Magnifica Patria, a 16th century palace which contains a museum explaining events of historical importance in Salo.